 After generating the mosaic file, you can choose to reprocess any of the images if you notice a problem in the mosaic.

-- Right-click on the image that you wish to edit and click Restore to source
+- Right-click on the Output Mosaic heading and click Restore to source.

 - Once the images are reloaded into the Source Images section you can edit them and add them back to the mosaic, as per Section 4 and Section 5